gottebp/windows10-setcursorpos-bug-demonstration/README.md

 The behaviour is recent and did **not** occur in Windows 10 build 15063 and prior.

-## Video demonstration of the bug:
+## Video demonstration of the bug (~2 minutes):
 https://youtu.be/zEXPD18zE1s
+Note: It may be necessary to set the video quality to 1080p to read the text properly.

 ## Example applications where SetCursorPos() exhibits this behavior:
 1. Simple cursor motion above start menu items: The tiles and icons fail to light up, or only do so with a long delay.